How to Make Fire Cider

 • organic unfiltered apple cider vinegar

-• ¼ cup raw honey, or to taste
+• ¼ cup organic raw honey, or to taste

 Instructions

-• Add ginger, horseradish, onion, garlic, jalapeño peppers, lemon zest and juice, rosemary, turmeric and cayenne powder into quart-sized glass jar.
+• Add ginger, horseradish, onion, garlic, jalapeño peppers, lemon zest and juice, rosemary, turmeric and cayenne powder into quart-sized jar.

 • Pour apple cider vinegar in the jar until all the ingredients are fully covered and the vinegar reaches the top of the jar.
 You want to be sure all the ingredients are covered to prevent spoilage.

 • Use a piece of natural parchment paper under the lid to keep the vinegar from touching the metal, or use a plastic lid if you have one.
+Shake jar to combine all the ingredients and store in a dark, cool place for 4-6 weeks, remembering to shake the jar a few seconds every day.

 • After one month, use a mesh strainer or cheesecloth to strain out the solids, pouring the vinegar into a clean jar.
 Be sure to squeeze out as much of the liquid as you can.
 This stuff is liquid gold!
 The solids can be used in a stir-fry or you can compost/discard them.

-• Taste your fire cider and add more honey if needed until you reach your desired sweetness.
+• Add honey to the liquid and stir until incorporated.
+Taste your fire cider and add more honey if needed until you reach your desired sweetness.

 • Store in a sealed container in the refrigerator or in a cold, dark place.
+Drink 1-2 Tablespoons when needed.

 Notes